These 6 Healthy Habits Can Improve Memory & Focus

 2. Get Ready, Get Set

-When training for the New York-to-Boston ride for AIDS, I found it hard to get up every day and ride my bike to work.
+When training for Cycle for the Cause, I found it hard to get up every day and ride my bike to work.
 I knew, though, that if I did not train consistently, I would not be able to go the distance come race time.
 I would set my alarm and get up, but then I would fritter away my time until it was too late to bike and I had to drive to work.
 To remind myself that getting on my bike was very important, I showered the night before and wore my biking shirt to bed.
 It worked for me.